Page Template

 “Are you threatening me?”
 Harry sneered.

-Niko spoke with a deadly calm.
-“A woman should be treated with respect, not as a property to be discarded without a thought when it suits you.”
+Niko spoke with a deadly calm, “A woman should be treated with respect, not as a property to be discarded without a thought when it suits you.”
 His words made her stomach tighten with a newfound respect.

 Chivalry was not dead after all.

-Harry spat, “If the little whore wants to protect you, I would imagine your acquaintance is more that just friendly.”
+Without warning, Harry seized her wrist and shoved her at Niko.
+“If the little whore wants to protect you, I’d imagine your acquaintance is more than mere friends.”

 Within seconds the bouncers reacted to the situation, quickly advancing toward Niko.
-A loud scream from across the room startled her and momentarily distracted the bouncers.
+A loud scream from across the room startled her, momentarily distracting the bouncers.
+Saban’s hysterics was a much needed diversion from the fight that had ensued.

-Saban’s hysterics was a diversion from the fight that had ensued.
-Still shocked by Niko’s reaction, Dove squealed when he swiftly scooped her up and threw her over his shoulder like a sack of rice.
+Everything happened so quickly, leaving Dove disoriented.
+She squealed when Niko scooped her up and threw her over his shoulder like a weightless sack of rice.

-Dove’s heart pounded hard against her chest.
-The fear seized her soul and she knew her life would never be the same again.
-The thought of reaching the point of no return filled her with a small kernel of hope.
+The thought of crossing the point of no return filled her with a small kernel of hope.